TinyTapeout/tinytapeout_www/content/_index.en.md

 # Submit your design

-You can validate your repository now, but submissions won't open until 9th November.
-We will have:

-* 190 ASIC + PCB packages at $100 + P&P
-* 250 Design only packages at $25

 <style>
   [x-cloak] { display: none !important; }
   .checkout--product { display: flex; align-items: baseline; font-weight: normal; }